Last Updated on April 26, 2022 by Rational thinking

 Many advisors and newsletters claim to weed out the good and bad stocks among the high yielders.
 The purpose is of course to attract clients who want “income”.
 We believe these investors sooner or later wake up to a nasty surprise.
 There is a ton of evidence indicating the 20% highest yielders have been, over time, the worst-performing quintile of the dividend payers.
 You find the best dividend stocks among the average or median yielders.

-Finally: Stay within your circle of competence
+Dividend bias – stay within your circle of competence

 Warren Buffett once said that you must always invest within your “circle of competence”.
 The biggest risk you can take is by investing in companies or strategies you don’t fully understand.

 By investing in dividend stocks, you might stay within your circle of competence.
 Moreover, most dividend stocks have a “proven” business model that has existed for many years.
 Thus, make sure you are a smart dividend investor and don’t only invest to get a dividend.
 No investor gets richer by receiving a dividend.
 A dividend is just a transfer from the company’s account to your investment account (often less taxes).
+Don’t let the dividend bias take you.